workroomprds/LEWT/README.md

 ###Visuals
 I strongly discourage slides, and encourage flip charts.
 They’re more immediate, more interactive, and less goes wrong.
 I prefer flipcharts to whiteboards, as they’re more permanent and one can flip back.

+###Recordings
+I record LEWT (I use a Rode NT-4 stero mic, if you're wondering).
+I record because I think there should be a recording, one we can revisit and remind ourselves what was said, who said it, what was said before, what the reactions were.
+To listen at leisure, or after a long while.
+I record, also, because I can; it's something I do occasionally for money.
+Everyone in the workshop has access to the recordings, which I split and tag as MP3s (and what a pain that can be – but Fission and various hefty DAWs help).
+However, being recorded changes something about how one communicates.
+More so if one knows that posterity is public, so I ask the group to not distribute the recordings beyond those whe were part of that particular LEWT.
+Sometimes, we've all agreed, and have allowed a recording to be made more public.
+But LEWT isn't a performance, and I don't want people censoring their interactions becuase they're worried the reaction of an imaginary someone outside the context of the room.

+We don't have a scribe (someone who writes up what's going on, as it's going on, in a public way – a flipchart, big wall or blog).
+A scribe is yet another non-peer role – and their record is necessarily both partial and biased.
+We don't have a transcript.
+They can be pricy, and don't capture nuance or (easily) the speaker.
+Also, my recordings are sometimes rather indistinct.

 ###On facilitation
 I've been the primary facilitator and instigator of the LEWTs to date, so while this is LEWT's approach (so far), it's written fro my own point of view.
 Yours, and your group's, will be different.